nmhall/project/critiques/November 18.md

   * Your DSL compiler
   * A special Spring level file of some sort?
 And then they run your DSL compiler on some code, generating an AI file, and then they run Spring with the level and two AI files?
 It'd be nice to have these steps enumerated somewhere.

+## Tyler

+As per advice from Gruver, I am saving my critique hours on this week and doing a double-long critique next week when there will many things to look at as opposed to this week when there are very few things to look at.